 However, they still need to work closely with UX designers to know the visual design relatable to users' needs.

 What Skills Does a User Experience Designer Need?

 User Experience design is a combination of technical and soft skills.
 Beyond the visual appeal, it deals with users' pain points and challenges.
-It is essential to possess interpersonal attributes to create a product that addresses these pain points.
+Possessing interpersonal attributes to create a product that addresses these pain points is essential.
 A perfect blend of soft and technical skills guarantees a product that gives a good experience for users.